Synchrotron-SOLEIL/KiCad-Lib/README.md

 Any feedback will be much appreciated if you plan to use these libraries.

-Released under GNU GPL license (see KiCad License at http://www.kicad-pcb.org)
+Released under GNU GPL license (see KiCad License at http://www.kicad-pcb.org) Synchrotron SOLEIL's name and logo cannot be used without permission.

 ----------